How to use day-level diagnostics

 • understand why one day is much harder than the others

-• decide whether to move campsites before touching deeper physiology inputs
+• decide whether to move campsites before changing deeper inputs

-If one day is wildly harder than the others, campsite placement is usually the first thing to revisit.
+If one day is much harder than the others, check campsite placement first.

-• add nights for layovers or zero days
+• any layovers or zero days are already represented

 Step 2: Use Day-load distribution to find the outlier day